JeffJojan/Adblocker/README.md

 # Adblocker
 Chrome extensions that blocks various ads.
+Allows the user to easily block ads on sites with the a use of a blacklist.